 The BC Energy Step Code is a provincial regulation that local governments may use, if they wish, to incentivize or require a level of energy efficiency in new construction that goes above and beyond the requirements of the BC Building Code.
-It consists of a series of steps, representing increasing levels of energy-efficiency performance.
+As of May 1, 2023, the BC Building Code now requires all Part 9 buildings to meet Step Code 3.
+The Step Code consists of a series of steps, representing increasing levels of energy-efficiency performance.
 By gradually adopting one or more steps of the standard, local governments can increase building performance requirements in their communities.
 The Province of British Columbia has set a goal that all new buildings must reach a net-zero energy ready level of efficiency by 2032; the BC Energy Step Code serves as the policy pathway to reach that goal.

 Net-zero energy buildings produce as much clean energy as they consume.
 They are up to 80 percent more energy efficient than a typical new building and use on-site (or near-site) renewable energy systems to produce the remaining energy they need.

 A net-zero energy ready building is one that has been designed and built to a level of performance such that it could, with the addition of solar panels or other renewable energy technologies, achieve net-zero energy performance.

 In recognition of the climate crisis and the need to reduce our carbon footprint, the Village added reference to the BC Energy Step Code to Building Bylaw No. 867, 2019, adopted in July of 2019.

 The Building Bylaw requires that new Part 9 residential buildings meet Step 4 as of January 1, 2021.
 Most single-family homes, duplexes and small multi-family homes fall into the category of Part 9 buildings.

 To achieve this Step 4, builders will need to adopt a more integrated approach to building design employing various techniques and strategies to meet the performance requirements.